 Why Is ABC Analysis for Retail Important?

 More retailers are dealing with a large amount of inventory, sometimes even thousands of different products, that can be challenging to organize.
 ABC analysis allows this vast amount of data to be broken into three, simple categories.
 Again, to summarize slightly differently from above, category A products are your money makers.
 They bring in the most profit while costing you fewer resources.
 Category B products are right in the middle – they don’t bring in the majority of sales but they don’t cost your small business too much either.
-Finally, category C accounts for few of your total sales, but take up a much larger percentage of resources.
+Finally, category C accounts for little of your total sales, but take up a much larger percentage of resources.

 Once you have your products broken down into these three categories, making meaningful adjustments becomes a whole lot easier.
 Mountains of raw data are overwhelming and relatively useless.
-Once you know which products are your real money makers, inventory, pricing and store layout can be much more strategic.
+Once you know which products are your real money makers, inventory, pricing, and store layout can be much more strategic.

 Profits & Revenue

 Ultimately, the most important number in retail is your profitability, or how much money your business is generating.
 Products that don’t generate any profits are generally not worth selling.
 They are wasting money, time and precious shelf space.
 Total revenue, while not as important of a factor as profit, is still worth considering.
 A product could, for instance, be a large factor in revenue but contribute minimally to your profit.
 These products might seem worthy of discontinuing, but a high revenue stream means that people are coming into your retail store and (hopefully) spending money on other more profitable products while there.

 Comparing Revenue and Profit ABCs